bcgov/land-designations-indicator/README.md

 ### Data

 The inputs required to run this analysis can be obtained by downloading the data from the [most recent release](https://github.com/bcgov/land-designations-indicator/releases).
-They are released under the [Open Government License - British Columbia](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61):
+They are released under the [Open Government Licence - British Columbia](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61):

 -   `designatedlands.gpkg` - the land designations layer
 -   `lands_bec.gpkg` - the land designations layer intersected with BEC.